-Something was going on in the Cumbria town of Sedbergh in the late 1470s.
+Something was going on in the Cumbrian town of Sedbergh in the late 1470s.

-In July 1477, Thomas Wadeson, a labourer of Sedbergh, beat John Wilson with a clubstaff, giving him a wound on his head from which Wilson died two days later.
+It seems to have started in July 1477, when Thomas Wadeson, a labourer of Sedbergh, beat John Wilson with a clubstaff, giving him a wound on his head from which Wilson died two days later.
 Nearly two years later, in April 1479, Wadeson sought sanctuary at Durham cathedral.

 20 months later in September 1479, when he sought sanctuary at Durham, Branthwayt reported that “it is said” this wound killed Lupton (guess he hadn’t stuck around to find out for sure).